 The horse can sense this and often reacts negatively.
 This combo impairs the skills needed for effective riding and communicating with the horse.
 In addition, the tension generated from the fear can cause the riders joints to get stiff and rigid and lead to pain.
 Horse riders need to learn to be in the moment with their mount by not focusing on the worries of the world.
 As a rider, focus on keeping your thoughts on the job at hand.
 Cast off worrisome thoughts so they don’t get in the way of a good ride.
 Remember to breathe.
 Breathing releases tension in a positive way as opposed to transmitting it back to your horse and your joints.
 Here’s a toolbox of ideas for overcoming fear.
 Horses are a wonderful tool for teaching people how to relax and be in the moment.

-Implementing these ideas can help keep you in the saddle and heal you up when knee pain might be keeping you out of the saddle.
+Implementing these ideas can help reduce knee pain in horseback riders.
+They can help keep you in the saddle and heal you up when knee pain might be keeping you out of the saddle.
 Remember to seek the advice of medical professionals to truly understand what you are dealing with and for getting their help in developing a recovery plan specifically suited for your situation.